stevekanger/react-superstore/README.md

 export const { useStore, dispatch } = createStore(0)
 ```

-Or destructure to call the functions whatever you like.
+Or rename the returned functions to call the functions whatever you like.

 ```js
 import createStore from 'location of the pasted script'